 Jon McCormack is an Australian-based artist and researcher in computing.
 He holds an Honours degree in Applied Mathematics and Computer Science from Monash University, a Graduate Diploma of Art (Film and Television) from Swinburne University and a PhD in Computer Science from Monash University.
 He is currently Professor of Computer Science and director of sensiLab at Monash University in Melbourne, Australia.
-His research interests include generative art and design, evolutionary systems, computer creativity, visualisation, virtual reality, interaction design, physical computing, machine learning, L-systems and developmental models.
+His research interests include generative art, design and music, evolutionary systems, computer creativity, visualisation, virtual reality, interaction design, physical computing, machine learning, L-systems and developmental models.

 Since the late 1980s McCormack has worked with computer code as a medium for creative expression.
 Inspired by the complexity and wonder of a diminishing natural world, his work is concerned with electronic “after natures” – alternate forms of artificial life that may one day replace the biological nature lost through human progress and development.